dcratliff19/AC-SimInfo-Docs-Markdown/README.md

     ]
 ```

-## The sim_info Module

-The `sim_info` module contains the shared memory structures that will allow you to access the data.

 ### Accessing sim_info attributes:
 1. **`self._acpmf_physics`**: This is a memory-mapped file that corresponds to the physics data in Assetto Corsa.
 It is mapped using the `mmap.mmap()` function and represents the simulation's physics data in memory.